Oct 15, 2019

 Use your lecture pass to attend.

-Join Council members, Northern Liberties residents, students, and a visiting delegation from a school in Incheon, South Korea for a panel exploring Korean culture and politics through the lens of K-Pop and the involvement of the country’s youth.
+Council members, Northern Liberties residents, students, and a visiting delegation from a school in Incheon, South Korea attended a panel discussion exploring Korean culture and politics through the lens of K-Pop and the involvement of the country’s youth.

 About the Event